rwinkhart/rg2sc/README.md

 # rgToSc
-Add iTunes Sound Check meta-data from ReplayGain metadata.
+Add iTunes Sound Check metadata from ReplayGain metadata.

 You might want to do this for taking advantage of ReplayGain data on Apple devices, such as iPods.